comicsfct/ErosionX/README.md

 ```

 **STEP V: Allele Specific Counts**

-[phASER](https://github.com/secastel/phaser/tree/master) was used as above described for the ASE analysis.
-In this example we use the ASD cell line (before and after cardiac differentiation):
+Here, we used [phASER](https://github.com/secastel/phaser/tree/master) as described above (ASE analysis).
+In this example, we used our samples from the ASD cell line, before and after cardiac differentiation:

 ```
 python phaser.py --vcf ASD.vcf.gz --bam deduplicated_ASD_Aligned.sortedByCoord.out.bam, \